kengibson1111/tour-of-go/README.md

 ## Lessons

-* functions (pointers) - just to drive home the concept, methods are functions.
-So the same arguments apply to passing a value of a type instance to prevent updates and a pointer of the type instance to allow updates.
-In the last lesson, you changed the pointer receiver to a value receiver.
-In this sample, change the *Vertex to Vertex in Scale() and you should see a compile error.
-Fix it and try again.
-This is one area where methods may have an advantage over simple functions.

 * methods (pointersind) - emphasizing the indirection flexibility with methods.
 Functions that have a pointer parameter must take a pointer.
 Methods that have a pointer receiver can take a value or a pointer. golang figures it out.